 Besides teaching mathematics in Rome, Kircher was also charged with interpreting Egyptian hieroglyphs.
 Unfortunately, the Rosetta Stone's discovery was more than a century away, and without that artifact, deciphering ancient Egyptian writing was all but impossible.
 Kircher did realize, however, that Coptic, the language of Egyptian Christians, was a crucial key.
 Blissfully ignorant of what they didn't yet know, Kircher and his colleagues believed he was perfectly positioned for hieroglyph decipherment, and he was well versed in more than 20 languages, both living and dead.
 He considered Egypt — not Greece — the true source of Western learning.

 Kircher was a follower of the "hermetic tradition," based on the writings of a figure known as Hermes Trismegistus.
 Thought to be a contemporary of Moses, perhaps Moses himself, Hermes was said to deliver divine knowledge to mankind, maybe even foretell Christianity.
-Bits of his work were "known" during the Middle Ages, but he enjoyed a renaissance during the actual Renaissance.
+Cicero claimed Hermes killed the over-occularized giant Argus before fleeing to Egypt, taking the name Thoth, and providing the Egyptians with all their laws.
+Bits of Hermes's work were "known" during the Middle Ages, but he enjoyed a renaissance during the actual Renaissance.
 Hermes's prestige rather rubbed off on all of Egyptian artifacts, so many of Kircher's contemporaries believed that in deciphering hieroglyphs, he would uncover the original language God gave to Adam, and thus reveal all the world's secrets.
 Part of the reasoning was that if the Tower of Babel had confused languages, everybody must have spoken the same language beforehand.

 Kircher's apparent understanding was that sacred wisdom given by God to Adam was corrupted by Cain.
 While helping repopulate the world after the Flood, Noah's son Ham confused the pure and corrupted strains of God's wisdom then proceeded to father the Egyptians.
 The mythical Hermes Trismegistus "decontaminated" the sacred wisdom, but superstitions invaded once again, and the Egyptians subsequently influenced Chinese culture.
-Alas, later scholarship concluded that the writings of Hermes Trismegistus likely dated from the first two centuries AD.
-And the hieroglyphs Kircher interpreted held not so much sacred wisdom and tributes to long-dead kings.
+Unfortunately for fervent followers of Hermes Trismegistus, his work was shown in the early 17th century to likely date from first two centuries AD, the hermetic bubble popped by French Scholar Isaac Casaubon.
+The unwelcome news was published about the time young Athanasius went off to school in Fulda, but that didn't stop his hermetic enthusiasms years later.
+Furthermore, the hieroglyphs Kircher interpreted held not so much sacred wisdom and tributes to long-dead kings.
+He produced translations that were as elaborate as they were spectacularly wrong.
+Poor Kircher translated an inscription now understood to read, "Horus, strong bull, beloved of Maat, Usr-Maat-Ra Setep-en-Ra (Ra-strong-in-truth-chosen-of-Ra), king of Upper and Lower Egypt, son of the Sun, Ramesses II," as a 200+-word composition on what you might call metaphysics.
+It began:

-Though the scholarship associated with Hermes Trismegistus was a wasted effort, the Jesuits pursued valuable knowledge.
+Though some pursuits were wasted efforts, the Jesuits pursued valuable knowledge.
 They ran what was probably the most sophisticated network of information exchange in the world, and Kircher used it effectively.
 While Jesuits in China anxiously awaited his writings about Egypt and America, readers ranging from London to the New World looked for his China Illustrata.
 In all, Kircher published almost 40 treatises during his lifetime, relying on more than 30 illustrators.
 He wrote about the cosmos (calling his book science fiction so he could support the Copernican system and suggest an infinite universe with relative safety) and magnetism (which he defined as all invisible forces).
+His 1641 book on magnets may have made the first mention of the term "electro-magnetism."
 The geographically astute Jesuit even recommended a canal linking the Red Sea and Dead Sea, an idea that has been occasionally revived even into the 21st century.
 He also penned Mundus Subterraneus about the subterranean world.
-His two volumes of Mundus Subterraneus meandered over an amazing variety of subjects: herbs, astrology, mining, dragons, demons, giants, subterranean men, poisons, antidotes, weather, eclipses, fireworks, fossils, gravity, the sun and moon, and bioluminescence, among other topics.
+His two volumes of Mundus Subterraneus meandered over an amazing variety of subjects: herbs, astrology, mining, dragons, demons, giants, subterranean men, poisons, antidotes, weather, eclipses, fireworks, fossils, figured stones, corals, gravity, the sun and moon, and bioluminescence, among other topics.
 Kircher focused Volume I of Mundus Subterraneus on "the admirable structure of the terrestrial globe," and dedicated it to Pope Alexander VII.
 He focused Volume II on how humans could make the most of the planet's bounty, and dedicated it to Holy Roman Emperor Leopold I.

 On the topic of bioluminescence, Kircher was among the first to treat the topic in detail, and he relayed the results of his experiments with fireflies, noting that they dimmed after handling, and brightened after being left alone.
 He supposed, correctly, that the bugs flickered to communicate.